SemTiOne/odys/docs/examples/market_arbitrage.md

 This example adds a market to the dispatch problem.
 The optimizer now has two ways to satisfy demand: generate locally with a gas turbine or buy energy from a market.

-The load is fixed at 70 MW over 9 half-hour periods.
+The load is fixed at 70 MW over 24 hourly periods.
 The gas turbine has a marginal cost of 50 $/MWh, while the market price changes from step to step.
 Since the market is buy-only, the optimizer is deciding when to procure from the market and when local generation is cheaper.

 This is useful because it introduces an external price signal.
 Instead of only comparing assets against one another, the model is comparing local production against a live market alternative.